mikadamczyk/mikadamczyk.github.io/presentations/extending-ez-platform-ui/slides/permissions.md

     ...
 }
 ```
+Note:
+Now we check if user has access to fetch voting results.

 ### Custom Limitation
-##### provide the restrictions you can apply to a given access right
-to limit the right according to certain conditions
+#### provide the restrictions you can apply to a given access right to limit the right according to certain conditions
 - `QuestionLimitation` represents the value
 - `QuestionLimitationType` deals with the business logic